carbon-language/carbon-lang/docs/design/variadics.md

     symbolic arguments:
     -   If $E$ is singular, and there are no earlier variadic argument expressions, then $E$ can only match the $i$'th leading parameter.
-    -   Otherwise, $$ can match the $i$'th leading parameter, any later leading parameters, and the variadic parameter.
+    -   Otherwise, $E$ can match the $i$'th leading parameter, any later leading parameters, and the variadic parameter.
 -   If $E$ is trailing, let $i$ be one more than the number of later singular symbolic arguments: